What does Riverside Covenant Church believe?

-But on another level, of course, the answer is a good deal more complex.
-While the Covenant Church does not require adherence to any written creed, we take our theology very seriously, and our history as well.
+But on another level, of course, there is more that can be said about what we believe together.
+While Riverside does not require adherence to any written creed, we take our theology very seriously, and our history as well.
 We are a Reformation church, a part of the Church universal, and an evangelical church.
 In that heritage, we share certain central beliefs, which draw us together in faith and fellowship and make possible a freedom among us on more widely ranging issues.

-We describe those central beliefs as "affirmations," and they are outlined in the document available for download below.
+Riverside’s network of churches, the Evangelical Covenant Church, describes those central beliefs as “affirmations,” and they are outlined below.

 We affirm the centrality of the word of God.
 We believe the Bible is the only perfect rule for faith, doctrine, and conduct.
 The dynamic, transforming power of the word of God directs the church and the life of each Christian.